tensorflow/docs/site/en/api_docs/python/tf/keras/layers/GRU.md

   (ie. "linear" activation: `a(x) = x`).
 * <b>`recurrent_activation`</b>: Activation function to use
   for the recurrent step.
-  Default: hard sigmoid (`hard_sigmoid`).
+  Default: sigmoid (`sigmoid`).
   If you pass `None`, no activation is applied
   (ie. "linear" activation: `a(x) = x`).
 * <b>`use_bias`</b>: Boolean, whether the layer uses a bias vector.
 * <b>`kernel_initializer`</b>: Initializer for the `kernel` weights matrix, used for the linear transformation of the inputs.
 * <b>`recurrent_initializer`</b>: Initializer for the `recurrent_kernel`
+   weights matrix,
-  weights matrix, used for the linear transformation of the recurrent state.
+   used for the linear transformation of the recurrent state.
 * <b>`bias_initializer`</b>: Initializer for the bias vector.
 * <b>`kernel_regularizer`</b>: Regularizer function applied to
   the `kernel` weights matrix.